ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation: Conclusion

 \section{Conclusion}

 In this work, we systematically study the problem of text-to-3D generation.
-In terms of the algorithmic formulation, we propose variation score distillation (VSD), a principled particle-based variational framework that treats the 3D parameter as a random variable and infers its distribution.
-VSD naturally generalizes SDS in the variational formulation and explains and addresses the practical issues of SDS observed before.
+In terms of the algorithmic formulation, we propose variational score distillation (VSD), a principled particle-based variational framework that treats the 3D parameter as a random variable and infers its distribution.
+VSD naturally generalizes SDS in the variational formulation and addresses the practical issues of SDS observed before.
 With other orthogonal improvements to 3D representations, our overall approach, \model, can generate high-fidelity NeRF and photo-realistic textured meshes.

-\textbf{Limitations and broader impact.}$\mbox{ }$ Although \model$\mbox{ }$achieves remarkable text-to-3D results, currently the generation takes hours of time, which is much slower than image generation by a diffusion model.
+\textbf{Limitations and broader impact.}$\mbox{ }$ Although \model$\mbox{ }$achieves remarkable text-to-3D results, the generation takes hours of time, which is much slower than image generation by a diffusion model.
 Although large scene generation can be achieved with our scene initialization, the camera poses during training are regardless of the scene structure, which may be improved by devising an adaptive camera pose range according to the scene structure for better-generated details.
-Also, like other generative models, our method may be utilized to generate fake and malicious contents, which needs more attention and caution.
+Moreover, due to the limited expressiveness of the base 2D model, the generation for complex prompts may fail, and the generated samples may have multi-face Janus problem~\citep{enwiki:1153346658} in some cases because of the poor text-image alignment for the view-dependent prompts.
+In addition, content creation by generative models may cause harmful social impacts on the labor market.
+Also, like other generative models, our method may be utilized to generate fake and malicious contents, which needs more caution.